 But is this outbound sales tactic really seven feet under with no chance of revival?

 Nope, in fact:

 69% of buyers accepted a call from new salespeople in the past 12 months.

 However, securing a meeting or booking a demo needs a careful, measured approach - something our SDRs are pros at!

-To help you out, we assembled a line-up of B2B sales experts from Cognism and SalesLoft, to help break down what’s needed to create warm and toasty leads in our recent webinar - Cold calling: the next generation of outbound.
+To help you out, we assembled a line-up of B2B sales experts from Cognism and SalesLoft, to help break down what’s needed to for warm calls and hot and toasty leads in our recent webinar - Cold calling: the next generation of outbound.

 Sharing their proven methodologies and favourite tips and tricks are:

 - Charlotte Johnson - SDR, SalesLoft

 - Hugh Campbell - Sales Team Lead, Cognism

 In this article, we’re going to look at the five key takeaways discussed by our panellists: